tericcabrel/snipcode/README.md

 ```

 ## Contributing
-Kindly read our [Contributing Guide](./CONTRIBUTING.md) to learn and understand about our development process, how to propose bug fixes and improvements, and how to build and test your changes to Sharingan.
+Kindly read our [Contributing Guide](./CONTRIBUTING.md) to learn and understand about our development process, how to propose bug fixes and improvements, and how to build and test your changes to Snipcode.

 ## License